RoyKlaasseBos/royklaassebos.github.io/README.md

 <h4><i>Is this guide updated regularly?</i></h4>
 <hr>
 <p>Indeed, it's a very dynamic list.
-For example, at the moment of writing I am taking online (and university) courses myself which means that there is a high probability that the number of "free resources" will soon increase even more.. ;-)</p>
+For example, at the moment of writing I am taking online (and university) courses myself which means that there is a high probability that the number of "free resources" will soon increase even further.. ;-)</p>

 <h4><i>Can I contribute to this list and if so how?</i></h4>
 <hr>